 Sampling procedures were followed at compliance monitoring, plume tracking, periphyton monitoring and seagrass health sites over the summer monitoring period (Appendix 2).
-Nutrients, phytoplankton biomass, light attenuation and the physico-chemical stressor DO were monitored during three separate surveys on 10 January, 08 February and 16 March 2023, along a down-current gradient away from the diffuser (Appendix 2).
-Periphyton was monitored using collector plates deployed from 11 January 2023 to 09 February 2023 (Appendix 2).
-Seagrass health was monitored through measuring shoot density on 10 and 11 January and 08 and 09 February 2023.
+Nutrients, phytoplankton biomass, light attenuation and the physico-chemical stressor DO were monitored during three separate surveys on 16 January, 6 February and 6 March 2024, along a down-current gradient away from the diffuser (Appendix 2).
+Periphyton was monitored using collector plates deployed from 11 January 2024 to 08 February 2024 (Appendix 2).
+Seagrass health was monitored as shoot density on 11 and 12 January 2024.

-Nutrient concentrations (ammonia, ortho-phosphate, nitrate+nitrite) in receiving waters were measured down current from the outlet (to test for nutrient gradients), for contextual purposes only (see Appendix 3 for results).
+Nutrient concentrations (ammonia, ortho-phosphate, nitrate+nitrite) in receiving waters were measured down current from the outlet, for contextual purposes only (to identify nutrient gradients) (see Appendix 3 for results).